Where Do Most Car Accidents Happen in Syracuse?

 • Protecting your rights: Insurance companies often try to settle claims quickly and for as little money as possible.
 A skilled car accident attorney will advocate for your best interests and ensure you don’t settle for less than you deserve.

 • Navigating complex laws: New York’s no-fault insurance system and other state-specific laws can be confusing and challenging to navigate without knowledge of these laws.
-A Syracuse car accident lawyer will explain your rights and legal options.
+A car accident lawyer will explain your rights and legal options after a Syracuse crash .

-• Investigating your case: To build a strong claim, your attorney will thoroughly investigate the accident, gather evidence, interview witnesses, and consult with experts to prove liability and damages.
+• Investigating your case: To build a strong claim, an attorney can thoroughly investigate the accident, gather evidence, interview witnesses, and consult with experts to prove liability and damages.

-• Assessing damages: A seasoned lawyer will accurately calculate the full extent of your damages, including medical expenses, lost wages, pain and suffering, and any long-term costs related to your injuries.
+• Assessing damages: A seasoned lawyer can accurately calculate the full extent of your damages, including medical expenses, lost wages, pain and suffering, and any long-term costs related to your injuries.

-• Negotiating with insurers: Your attorney will handle all communication and negotiation with the insurance companies involved, working tirelessly to secure a fair settlement that covers all your damages.
+• Negotiating with insurers: An attorney can handle all communication and negotiation with the insurance companies involved, working to secure a fair settlement that covers all your damages.

-• Preparing for trial: If a reasonable settlement cannot be reached, your lawyer will be prepared to take your case to court and fight for your rights before a judge and jury.
+• Preparing for trial: If a reasonable settlement cannot be reached, a lawyer can take your case to court and fight for your rights before a judge and jury.

-At William Mattar Law Offices, our compassionate Syracuse car accident attorneys have helped countless injury victims get the compensation they need to recover and move forward with their lives.
+At William Mattar Law Offices, our car accident attorneys have helped countless injury victims get the compensation they need to recover after a Syracuse car accident and move forward with their lives.
 We offer free consultations and work on a contingency fee basis, meaning you pay no upfront costs, and we only get paid if we win your case.

 Don’t wait to get the legal help you need and deserve.
 After a Syracuse car crash, contact William Mattar Law Offices today to schedule your free consultation with one of our dedicated personal injury lawyers.

-Contact a Syracuse Car Accident Lawyer from William Mattar Law Offices Today
+Contact a Lawyer from William Mattar Law Offices Today after a Syracuse Car Accident

 Regardless of the location, most Syracuse car accidents have one common denominator: human error.
 Distracted driving, intoxicated driving, speeding, tailgating, running red lights, refusing to yield, and other reckless behaviors cause crashes that change lives in seconds.